shxrox/shxrox/README.md

 - 🤝 I’m looking for an **Internship**

-- 👨‍💻 All of my projects are available at [https://showcase-sharon.netlify.app/](https://showcase-sharon.netlify.app/)
+- 👨‍💻 Visit my portfolio at [https://showcase-sharon.netlify.app/](https://showcase-sharon.netlify.app/)

 - 📫 How to reach me **sharondeva8@gmail.com**